Skip to main content

 The pricing model is the first thing most people notice.
 Where Procore charges based on annual construction volume and Fieldwire charges per user per month, Projul charges a flat monthly rate.
 Add 10 users?
 Same price.
 Add 50 projects?
 Same price.
 Your office staff, project managers, subs, and field crew can all have access without you doing math every time you hire someone.
 You can see the exact numbers on the Projul pricing page with no “contact sales” runaround.

 The feature set covers the full lifecycle of a construction project: CRM and lead tracking, estimating, scheduling, job costing, invoicing, time tracking, and customer communication.
 You don’t need separate tools bolted together with Zapier.
 It’s all in one place.
+And when you do need to connect an outside tool, Projul’s Zapier integration links to thousands of apps without custom development.

 The mobile app is built for the field.
 Your crews can clock in, view schedules, upload photos, and check daily logs from their phones.
 Adoption happens fast because the interface isn’t designed for a project engineer sitting at a desk all day.
 QuickBooks Online integration syncs your financials automatically.
 No double entry.
 No reconciliation headaches at the end of the month.